CismonX/cismon.net/source/_posts/Concurrency-Programming-in-PHP.md

 ### Promises

-1. What are Promises?
+* What are Promises?

 ![](promises.jpg)

-2. Asynchronous functions should return an instance of a class which implements `Amp\Promise`.
+1. Asynchronous functions should return an instance of a class which implements `Amp\Promise`.
-3. Promises are created by an instance of `Amp\Deferred`, which resolves the promised value, and throws an exception when an error occurs.
+2. Promises are created by an instance of `Amp\Deferred`, which resolves the promised value, and throws an exception when an error occurs.
-4. Unlike the Promises implemented in JavaScript and ReactPHP, etc, **thenables** in Amp are implemented with Coroutines.
+3. Unlike the Promises implemented in JavaScript and ReactPHP, etc, **thenables** in Amp are implemented with Coroutines.

-5. Demo
+* Example

 ```php
 use Amp\Loop;